Get a free, no obligation personal loan quote with rates as low as 9.99%

 Thieves may use stolen vehicles to commit other crimes to avoid having the vehicle traced back to them.
 If the car is recovered, it’s usually found within 48 hours of being stolen, often heavily damaged.

-According to Statista, Ontario and Alberta rank highest for the number of stolen cars.
+According to recent data, Ontario ranks highest for the number of stolen cars in 2024.

 What Should You Do If Your Car Is Stolen?